ignu/eberron2025/content/Locations/Khorvaire/Breland/Sharn.md

 ##### Half Pint Tavern

-Tucked away in thedepths of Middle Dura, the Half-Pint Tavern is deliberately unremarkable.
+Tucked away in the depths of Middle Dura, the Half-Pint Tavern is deliberately unremarkable.
 Its exterior is scarred, the painted sign bearing its name long faded, giving it an air of weary anonymity.
 It caters to the local laborers and residents, offering basic fare and drink without fanfare.
 Its Karrnathi owner, Kyvle Trothut, is known to be pragmatic; for the right price, he'll even leave the keys for patrons desiring absolute privacy, returning only in the morning.
 #### Bazaar

 The largest marketplace in Sharn, a maze of shops, stalls, and vendors selling goods from across Khorvaire and beyond.
 Known for its colorful atmosphere and opportunities for both legitimate shopping and less-than-legal acquisitions.

+---
 ## Lower City

 ![pasted image](https://preview.redd.it/b2nw5g5hs8h81.png?width=640&crop=smart&auto=webp&s=a95c6f28ed741ca731f1c0acc3a6331cb4c084ea)